Tomato Bisque

 Now’s the time to make this a creamy, perfectly seasoned bisque.
 Stir in the butter and half and half.
 (If you want to make this dairy-free, use plain almond milk and either omit the butter or use lactose-free ghee or vegan “butter”.)

 Taste and then season the soup with salt, pepper, and hot sauce to your preference.
-Ladle the soup into bowls and garnish with croutons and fresh shredded Parmesan cheese, if desired.
+Ladle the soup into bowls and garnish with croutons, fresh shredded Parmesan cheese, and fresh basil, if desired.

 Can You Freeze Tomato Bisque?

-Yep, it’s easy and works well to freeze tomato bisque.
+Yep, it’s easy and works well to freeze soup recipes like tomato bisque.

 Here’s how to freeze it: